michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 36. Doctor, which commandment is greatest in the law?

-37. Jeshu said to him, Thou shalt love the Lord thy Aloha withOr, from all, &c. all thy heart, and with all thy soul, and with all thy strength, and with all thy mind.
+37. Jeshu said to him, Thou shalt love the Lord thy Aloha with

 38. This is the commandment, the great and the first.